onkkul/Z-Shell-in-C/README.md

 # Simple-Shell-in-C
-This project emulates Linux Shell in C language.
+This project emulates Linux Shell in C language.</br>
 Though I named it Simple-Shell-in-C, it supports all the complex functionalities!!

 **System Supports:**